What's the Difference Between a Good Paint Job and a Bad One?

-As a consumer, it is sometimes hard to know if you have had a good paint job or a bad paint job and the unfortunate thing is that it could potentially take a year or longer to realize that you have had a bad paint job.
+As a consumer, it is sometimes hard to know if you have had a good or bad paint job.
+Unfortunately, it could take a year or longer to realize that you have had a bad paint job.

-- How will the holes and cracks in the wall will be addressed?
+- How will the holes and cracks in the wall be addressed?

 - Are they addressing their sanding process?

-- What is their method for primer and paint, how many coats?
+- What is their method for primer and paint, and how many coats?

 - They will discuss all aspects of the room (moldings, trim, furniture movement, etc).